OPALX-project/OPALX-project.github.io/home.md

 The [runOPAL](runOPAL) Python scripts allows you to run, automated, several OPAL jobs and obtain the data in a conceived way.
 Scans of multiple dimensions are easy to perform.

+## pyOPALTools

+The [pyOPALTools](pyOPALTools) Python package contains many tools for pre- and postprocessing, and analysing and plotting output data.

 ## _OPAL_ at PSI

 * [_OPAL_ at PSI]( opalPSI) How to use and install